ekzhu/lshensemble/README.md

 // get the keys of the candidate domains (may contain false positives),
 // and the running time.
-results, dur := index.Query(querySig, querySize, threshold)
+results, dur := index.QueryTimed(querySig, querySize, threshold)

 // ...
 // You may want to include a post-processing step here to remove